Vampiro/slash-command-proxy/client/src/pages/UserDocs.md

 ### Command Creator

-So to put it all together, we would go to the [Slash Command Creator](/) tool and enter:
+To put it all together, we would go to the [Slash Command Creator](/) tool and enter:

 1. **Destination URL**: http\://roll.diceapi.com/json/d\${args[0]}
 2. **Output Template**: You rolled a \${res.dice[0].value}!

 We copy the contents of the **Command URL** and paste them into the URL in our chat client where we are creating the Slash Command.
-Then in our chat, we can type `/roll 20` and get back the results of a 20-sided die roll. `/roll 6` would give us results for a 6-sided die roll.
+Then in our chat, we can type `/roll 20` and get back the result of a 20-sided die roll. `/roll 6` would give us the result of a 6-sided die roll.

 ### Variables

 Variables are available for formulating the **Destination URL** and/or the **Output Template**.
 You wrap variables in `${}` e.g. `${res.answer}`.
 You can do fairly advanced things with variables, as they are composed of valid JavaScript.
 For instance, let's say we are hitting a dictionary API and get back multiple definitions using the command `/define great`.
-You could have something crazy in your **Output Template** with JavaScript and Markdown:
+You could have something like this in your **Output Template** with JavaScript and Markdown:

 ```javascript
 **${args[0]}**